Hi, I’m Violet, your friendly neighbourhood rambler and overthinker! 😂

 It’s not that I hadn’t wanted to.
 With the men I did have passing flirtations with, where the opportunity presented itself for a night together, I’d be lying if I said I didn’t want to with some of them.
 By heaven, did I want to!
 But I knew full well I couldn’t sleep with them without having or developing a romantic attachment, which they weren’t looking for.

-I knew a one night stand, where that wasn’t really the intention, no matter how great the sex, would have made me feel used, cheap, like some disposable fuck toy in the worst possible way.
+I knew a one night stand, no matter how much I wanted to, no matter how great the sex, would have made me feel used, cheap, like some disposable fuck toy in the worst possible way afterwards..
 I remember wishing I wasn’t like that, but that’s just how I was made.

 But my last year of uni and meeting new people changed that.
 As we became close friends, sex would come up in conversation.
 Their attitudes were much more accepting than those in the past.
-We were very jokey and regularly good-naturedly pulled each other’s legs these traits in our personalities.
-We never liked to take ourselves seriously, so banter filled piss takes were an everyday occurrence.
+We were very jokey and subjected to regular good-natured rubbings of these traits in our personalities.
+We never liked to take ourselves seriously, so banter filled piss-takes were an everyday occurrence.
 I felt much more at ease.

 At the end of the day, sex positivity is very subjective.
-It’s about (well, in my eyes anyway) doing what is best for you, feeling comfortable and happy in your own self.
-Whether you’re having casual sex or saving yourself for your future hubby or wifey, you have every right to feel safe and not ridiculed by people around you.
+It’s about doing what is best for you, feeling comfortable and happy in your own self.
+Whether you’re having casual sex or saving yourself for your future hubby or wifey, you have every right to feel safe and not ridiculed by people around you for exercising your own sexual autonomy.

 Do what is best for you, own it and stay safe, folks!